MicrosoftDocs/Managed-Desktop/managed-desktop/get-started/manual-registration.md

 > [!NOTE]
 > Extra columns are not supported.
 Quotes are not supported.
 Only ANSI-format text files can be used (not Unicode).
 Headers are case-sensitive.
 Editing the file in Excel and saving it as a CSV file will not generate a usable file due to these requirements.
 Be sure to preserve any leading zeroes in the device serial numbers.

-### Steps to manually register devices in the Microsoft Managed Desktop's device blade
+### Manually register devices in the Microsoft Managed Desktop Devices blade

+**To manually register devices in the Microsoft Managed Desktop Devices blade:**

 1. Collect the [hardware hash](../get-started/manual-registration.md#obtain-the-hardware-hash) for new devices.
 2. Go to the [Microsoft Endpoint Manager portal](https://endpoint.microsoft.com) and select **Devices** in the left navigation pane.